GoldOne/Pioneer-Robot-Operating-Landing-On-Ground/ass2/README.md

 (Once again, Proposition is an atomic proposition).

-An agent is invoked via binary predicate agent`(EventQueue, ActionList)` where `EventQueue` is a list of `Triggers,` and `ActionList` is a list of actions represented as atomic propositions.
+An agent is invoked via binary predicate agent`(EventQueue, ActionList)` where `EventQueue` is a list of `Triggers`, and `ActionList` is a list of actions represented as atomic propositions.
 When an agent is invoked, `EventQueue` is instantiated, while `ActionList` is `uninstatiated`.
 The query is evaluated with respect to an agent program represented as above (this may be loaded as a separate file), and the output (implicitly) is the sequence of actions that the variable `ActionList` is instantiated with.

 Notice that AgentSpeak has been further simplified by doing away with test goals (the only goals considered are achievement goals).